-One of my hobbies is amateur radio.
-Another fun hobby that does not have the politics and other bullshit that has become amateur radio word around here is target shooting.
+Another pastime of mine is amateur radio.
+But it is has been replaced by a more fun hobby that does not have the politics and other bullshit that has become amateur radio.
+That is shooting and hunting.
 As I mentioned in my home page there are good people in this hobby and there are a lot of idiots who are better off spending their money not on amateur radio but on good psychiatric help.
-For them getting on a local repeater or HF rig and causing interference is fun.
+For them getting on a local repeater and causing interference is fun.
 They get their kicks out of jamming weak signals, cross-banding, playing music, hitting touch tones, 911 crank auto patch calls.
-With a total lack of enforcement by the FCC and the surge of bad or just poor amateur operators or some schmuck who buys a radio at a flea market it is hurting the hobby.
-The advent of cell phone/smart phones has also had its toll on the hobby.
+With a total lack of enforcement by the FCC and the surge of bad or just poor amateur operators the hobby is slowly dying.
 Then there is the saving the world through amateur radio crew.
-They feel that Homeland Security should spend billions on amateur radio and training because when the shit hits the fan the only ones talking will be amateurs.
+They feel Homeland Security should spend billions on amateur radio and training because when the shit hits the fan the only ones talking will be HAM's.
 They refuse to believe that with todays satellite and Cellular on Wheels that we've been relegated to health and welfare.
-With the ARRL and others pushing for dumbing down to get numbers we find ourselves starting to look like the Citizen Band in it's Smokey and the Bandit days.
+With the ARRL and others pushing for dumbing down to get numbers we find ourselves starting to look like the Citizen Band.
 But there are some good people still left that have such interesting jobs or hobbies.
 Getting to talk to these individuals is a real learning experience.

 There are still some great amateurs in North Eastern Pennsylvania.
 Amateurs that go out of their way to teach or to help you learn or go out of their way to help with a project of your own.
 Such as Dave (W3SJ) who went out of his way to teach me the basics of Morse Code.
 A form of communication in radio using (.)dit and (-)dah on the carrier wave to form sentences.
 A (.) dit and a (-) dah together is the letter [A].
 Or (-)dah and a (.)dit is the letter[N].
 It is a very hard form of communication for me.
 I had a hell of a time getting my five words a minute.
 I have trouble copying voice or for that matter typing.
 Two college courses and years of hacking away at this and I can only type with two fingers.
 Then there is Ed (N3MSK) and Mike (N3BUB) who went out of their way to help me install a tower.
 These and others are what used to make this a great hobby.